plzurek/ecommerce-sql-analysis/README.md

 # E-commerce SQL Analysis
-E-commerce Data Analysis (SQL Project)

 ## Overview
 This project analyzes an e-commerce dataset using PostgreSQL.
-The goal was to explore revenue patterns, customer segmentation and delivery performance.
+The objective is to explore revenue patterns, customer segmentation, and delivery performance.

 ## Project Structure